-Strategic Goal (How will we know) Actions (What are we doing) Manaakitanga, Wellbeing, Agency, Voice Children and staff thrive as individuals in a safe and positive culture that nurtures their strengths and their needs, and their support for each other and engage fully with the varieties of learning.
-Bi-annual NZCER survey will report high levels of well-being and satisfaction of curriculum and learning engagement by our children.
-Pathways for Creative Agency work provides Hauora programmes, such as HEART, our values, and our manaakitanga concept run through the learning spaces at all times.
-Positive Behaviour for learning (PB4L) begins to refine our practice, strategies and documentation.
-Using Sue Roffey's work on Wellbeing to guide our structural planning of learning programmes to address the growth of the whole child.
+Strategic Goal (How will we know) Implementation Plan / Actions (What are we doing) Manaakitanga, Wellbeing, Agency, Voice Children and staff thrive as individuals in a safe and positive culture that nurtures their strengths and their needs, and their support for each other and engage fully with the varieties of learning.
+Bi-annual NZCER survey will report high levels of well-being and satisfaction of curriculum and learning engagement by our children, supported by the Pathways for Creative Agency.
+Hauora programmes, such as our values, our HEART, using dialogue and drama, and our definition of manaakitanga run through the learning spaces at all times.
+Positive Behaviour for Learning (PB4L) begins to refine our practice, strategies and documentation.
+Using Te Whare Tāpu Wha and Sue Roffey's work on Wellbeing to guide our structural planning of learning programmes to address the growth of the whole child.
 Using our collective strength we promote inclusivity for all our tamariki and understand the diversity of our students.
 We achieve more together, not on our own.
 Our Hauora well-being work and regular mentoring supports tamariki at school.
 Kaiako work with whānau to put tamariki hauora, and engagement as a priority.
 Ako, Learning environments Relationships between staff and children, through a collaborative learning environment are effective, positive, and inclusive, and display the values and the mana of the school to the community.
 Report to the Board on relationships using staff research into effective practice to better engage learners.
 Our culture of learning at KNS celebrates what each child brings to the learning space.
 Teachers configure learning groups and use spaces flexibly and effectively for children to enable them to grow, be innovative and resourceful.
-Our school question for 2023 - How do we set up a successful Home LearningTeam culture?
-Think about what problems you might encounter and how you problem-solve these.
+Our school question to promote better learning for 2024 - What teacher actions are taken to cultivate dialogue between students, and what do you notice about how Ākonga respond?
 Using Seesaw (Y1-4) and Google Classroom (Y5-8) to generate qualitative assessment data that builds a learning profile of students.
 Staff and tamariki care for our spaces and grounds so that they can be fully enjoyed, and represent the values and the mana of the school to the community.